-The, GASB has issued Statement No. 72, entitled Fair Value Measurement and Application; Statement No. 73, entitled, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to certain Provisions of GASB Statements 67 and 68; GASB Statement No. 74 entitled, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans; GASB Statement No. 75, entitled, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions; GASB Statement No. 76; entitled, The Hierarchy of Generally Accepted Accounting Principles for State and Local Government; and GASB Statement No. 77; entitled, Tax Abatement Disclosures, which will require adoption in the future, if applicable.
+The GASB has issued Statement No. 72, entitled Fair Value Measurement and Application; and Statement No. 76, entitled The Hierarchy of Generally Accepted Accounting Principles for State and Local Government.
+These statements did not have a material effect on the Plan's financial statements.

+The GASB has also issued Statement No. 74, entitled Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans; Statement No. 75, entitled Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions; and Statement No. 77, entitled Tax Abatement Disclosures, which will require adoption in the future, if applicable.
 These statements may or will have a material effect on the Plan's financial statements once implemented.
 The Plan will be analyzing the effects of these pronouncements and plans to adopt them as applicable by their effective date.